tigerjibo/gnetlink/README.md

-service_netlink
+gnetlink
 ===============

-An implementation of the Netlink and the Generic Netlink, and their python interface.
+An example of the Netlink and the Generic Netlink, and their python interface.

 Netlink